hoenth/name_splitter/README.md

 names.salutation # Ms.
 ````

+See the [spec file](specs/name_splitter_spec.rb) for documentation on all of the ways a name can be split

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.